willfurnass/sheffield_hpc/hpc/connecting.rst

 SSH client software on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We recommend the use of Windows Terminal on Windows systems and users will find Windows Terminal available on the University's managed desktops by default.
+For Windows PCs, we recommend the use of Windows Terminal which is available on the University's managed desktops by default.
+If not already installed on your device, Windows Terminal can be found on the `Microsoft Store <https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-gb&gl=GB&ocid=pdpshare>`_.

 - :ref:`Setting up Profiles in Windows Terminal <terminal_connecting_profile_setup>`.